 - Vehicle load: Consider the weight you’re carrying in your 4Runner, including passengers and cargo.
 If you have a heavy load, using 4WD can help distribute power evenly and prevent wheel spin.

 - Visibility: Assess the visibility conditions, especially during nighttime or in foggy weather.
-Low visibility can make it challenging to spot hazards or sudden changes in the road conditions, making 4-wheel drive beneficial in maintaining control.
+Low visibility can make it challenging to spot hazards or sudden changes in road conditions, making 4-wheel drive beneficial in maintaining control.

 Remember, always prioritize safety when determining if 4-wheel drive is necessary.
 By thoroughly evaluating the driving conditions, you can make an informed decision on whether to engage or disengage your Toyota 4Runner’s 4WD mode.